berickson/jiggle_ws/README.md

 source devel/setup.bash
 roscore
 ```
-from host machine, you can launch more terminals to build and run modules
+from host machine, you can launch more docker terminals to build and run modules
 ```bash
 cd docker
 ./terminal